 In this paper we propose methods based upon relevant existing work on reification, introspection and reflection.
 In particular we introduce meta-rules and meta-constraints for agents' run-time self-checking, to be exploited to ensure respect of machine ethics principles.
 The methods that we propose are not in alternative but rather complementary to a-priori existing verification and testing methodologies.
-Differently from [Anderson and Perlis, 2005] we do not aim to continuously monitor the entire system's state, but rather to monitor either upon every occurrence or at suitable customizable frequency only the activities that a designer deems to be relevant for keeping the system's behavior within a desired range.
-In the terms of [Amir et al., 2007] we aim to build Self-Monitoring systems that "monitor, evaluate and intervene in their internal processes, in a purposive way".

-In [Rushby, 2008], it is advocated in fact that for adaptive systems (of which agents are clearly a particularly interesting case) assurance methodologies should whenever possible imply not only detection but also recovery from software failure, due often to incomplete specifications or to unexpected changes in the system's environment.
+Differently from [6] we do not aim to continuously monitor the entire system's state, but rather to monitor either upon every occurrence or at suitable customizable frequency only the activities that a designer deems to be relevant for keeping the system's behavior within a desired range.
+In the terms of [5] we aim to build Self-Monitoring systems that "monitor, evaluate and intervene in their internal processes, in a purposive way".
+In [7], it is advocated in fact that for adaptive systems (of which agents are clearly a particularly interesting case) assurance methodologies should whenever possible imply not only detection but also recovery from software failure, due often to incomplete specifications or to unexpected changes in the system's environment.

 The proposed approach provides the possibility of correcting and/or improving agent's behavior: the behavior can be corrected whenever an anomaly is detected, but can also be improved whenever it is acceptable, yet there is room for getting a better behavior.
-Counter measures can be at the objectlevel, i.e., they can be related to the application, or at the meta-level, e.g., they can result in replacing (as suggested in [Rushby, 2008]) a software component by a diverse alternative.

-Introspection and reflection have long being studied in Computational Logic, see among others [Konolige, 1988; van Harmelen et al., 1992; Perlis and Subrahmanian, 1994; Barklund et al., 2000], and the survey [Costantini, 2002].
+Counter measures can be at the object-level, i.e., they can be related to the application, or at the meta-level, e.g., they can result in replacing (as suggested in [7]) a software component by a diverse alternative.
+Introspection and reflection have long being studied in Computational Logic, see among others [8-11], and the survey [12].
 So, in this paper we do not propose new techniques or new semantics.
 The application of concepts of introspection and reflection to 'Humanizing Intelligent Software Agents' however is new, and to the best of our knowledge unprecedented in the literature.
 So, in our proposal techniques that have been widely applied in many fields in the past can now find a new important realm of application.
-We have been stimulated and to some extent influenced by the important recent book by Luis Moniz Pereira on programming Machine Ethics [Pereira and Saptawijaya, 2016]: in fact, along the paper we consider Machine Ethics topics as a testbed.
-The proposed techniques can in fact contribute to 'humanize' agents under many respects, where the machine Ethics field can be considered as an interesting and very important 'drosophila' for demonstration purposes.
+We have been stimulated and to some extent influenced by the important recent book by Luis Moniz Pereira on programming Machine Ethics [13]: in fact, along the paper we consider Machine Ethics topics as a testbed.
+The proposed techniques can in fact contribute to "humanize" agents under many respects, where the machine Ethics field can be considered as an interesting and very important 'drosophila' for demonstration purposes.
 The paper is organized as follows.
 We first provide basic concepts concerning reification and introspection/reflection.
 Then we introduce special metarules and meta-constraints for agents' self-checking.
 Then we show their usability on a case study.
 Finally we discuss related work and propose some concluding remarks.
+We notice that metarules and metaconstraints have a different role in self-checking: metarules are more 'punctual', as they are able to check, block and correct any agent's single action.
+Meta-constraints are more global, and concern checking an agent's reasoning process, with access to aspects of its internal state such as goals, plans, modules, timeouts, etc. Our approach is applicable to many kinds of logical agents, including BDI [14] and KGP [15, 16] agents.